SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "To be completely optimistic about the rules always working in our favor would be foolish.
 However, to be completely pessimistic about the game as a whole simply because the rules don’t always work in our favor would be equally foolish."

-- "the dirt of life, it is up to us to plant the seeds, watch the flowers grow, and enjoy their beauty, even in spite of the fact that we know that they will die."

 - "In the dirt of life, it is up to us to plant the seeds, watch the flowers grow, and enjoy their beauty, even in spite of the fact that we know that they will die."